 Effectiveness in Preventing Pregnancy

-- Out of 100 women each year whose partner has had a vasectomy, less than one may get pregnant.
+- Out of 100 women each year whose partner has had a vasectomy, less than one may become pregnant.

 Vasectomy is an outpatient procedure done under local anesthesia.
-After the local anesthesia is injected, the health care provider then makes tiny cuts (incisions) in the scrotum, the sac that holds the testes or "balls."
-The vas deferens—two tubes that carry sperm to the penis—are then cut, tied or blocked.
+After the local anesthesia is injected, the healthcare provider makes tiny cuts (incisions) in the scrotum, the sac that holds the testes or “balls.”
+The vas deferens—two tubes that carry sperm to the penis—are then cut, tied, or blocked.

 Some men receive a no-scalpel vasectomy where, instead of cutting the skin of the scrotum, very tiny holes are made.
 The tubes that carry sperm are pulled through the holes and tied off and cut.
 A no-scalpel vasectomy does not require stitches.

-After a vasectomy, a man will still produce semen, the fluid that comes out of his penis when he has sex.
-A man will need to return to his health provider after about three months to be tested to make sure there are no more sperm in his semen.
-It takes about three months to clear the sperm out of the system.
-A man should use another type of birth control (like a condom) until his health care provider tells him there are no longer any sperm in his semen.
+After a vasectomy, a man will still produce semen (the fluid that comes out of his penis when he has sex).
+A man will need to return to his healthcare provider about three months after the vasectomy for testing to ensure there are no sperm in his semen.
+It takes about three months to completely clear the sperm out of the man’s reproductive system.
+A man should use another type of birth control (like a condom) until his healthcare provider tells him there are no longer any sperm in his semen.

-- Requires a visit to a clinic or medical office.
+- It requires a visit to a clinic or medical office.

-- Risk of swelling, bruising, and tenderness for a short time after the procedure
+- There is a risk of swelling, bruising, and tenderness for a short time after the procedure.

 - Some men, or their partners, later change their minds and wish they could have a child or additional children.